stbnrivas/dataModels/guidelines.md

 + When possible reuse schema.org data types (`Text`, `Number`, `DateTime`, `StructuredValue`, etc.).

-## Property definition
+## Attribute definition

-+ Enumerate the allowed values for each property.
++ Enumerate the allowed values for each attribute.
 Generally speaking it is a good idea to leave it open for applications to extend the list, provided the new value is not semantically covered by any of the existing ones.

-+ State clearly what properties are mandatory and what are optional.
++ State clearly what attributes are mandatory and what are optional.
 If needed state clearly what is the meaning of a `null` value.

 ## Units